 Ericsson Nikola Tesla d.d. (the Company) is a joint stock company incorporated and domiciled in Croatia.
 The address of its registered office is Krapinska 45, 10000 Zagreb, the Republic of Croatia.
 The Company's shares are listed on the Public Joint Stock Company listing on the Zagreb Stock Exchange.
-The Company has prepared these consolidated financial statements as at 31 December 2012 and for the year then ended for the Company, two active subsidiaries, of which one is domiciled in Croatia and other in Bosnia and Herzegovina, and two inactive subsidiaries domiciled in Croatia (the Group).
-These consolidated financial statements were authorised for issue by the Management Board on 9 April 2013 for approval by the Supervisory Board.
+These financial statements were authorised for issue by the Management Board on 9 April 2013 for approval by the Supervisory Board.
 A summary of the Company's principal accounting policies is set out below.